 100 Years of Women's Suffrage & LWV

-Special state and local events in 2020 (see Events listing) include February's Women Power the Vote Day(s) of Action, proclamations from towns and the State, State League Open House in Trenton, Voter Girl statewide civics workshops with 500 Girl Scouts, Centennial Luncheon (cancelled), #SheIsMeLWV social media campaign, virtual watch parties, performances/documentaries, Morris County women leaders speaking on 100 years of Women leadership, and the culminating LWVNJ Centennial gala on September 16th.
+Celebratory events (see Events listing) include February's Women Power the Vote Day(s) of Action, proclamations from towns and the State, LWVNJ Open House in Trenton, Voter Girl statewide civics workshops with 500 Girl Scouts, a #SheIsMeLWV social media campaign, virtual watch parties, performances / documentaries, Morris County women leaders speaking on 100 years of Women leadership, and the culminating LWVNJ Centennial gala on September 16th.

 Women Power the Vote Day of Action

 Born from the suffrage movement 100 years ago, Leagues across the nation kicked off the year 2020 with a Day of Action in February, 2020 to tell a single story of the League's impact.
 The Morristown Area League celebrated by rallying on the Morristown Green where we videotaped short vignettes about our introduction to the League.
 Kellie Doucette from US Congresswoman Mikie Sherrill’s office issued a proclamation celebrating 100 years of the League and Women’s Vote.
 After the rally, we marched to the Morristown Iron Bar to party on.

 At the Chatham NJ July 4, 2019 parade, the Chatham Girl Scouts, the League of Women Voters Morristown Area and the Chatham Historical Society commemorated Congress's passing the 19th Amendment on June 4, 1919 (ratified August 1920).
 The 3 groups collaborated on a float featuring women and girls wearing vintage suffragette white attire with Votes for Women sashes and yellow ribbons tied around their waists to symbolize the sun shining on the democracy of the women’s movement.
 Over 100 Girls Scouts marched with signs "I Can't Wait to Vote."